Reducing mold in basement spaces is particularly tough for any of us with poor ventilation and high moisture content.

 Get Rid Of Basement Mold With Vinegar

-- Vinegar: Vinegar is a well-known household cleaner that does an excellent job of removing mold.
+Vinegar is a well-known household cleaner that does an excellent job of removing visible mold.
 The best type of vinegar to use for natural mold removal is white vinegar.

-White vinegar doesn’t have to be diluted with anything – you can simply pour it right over the mold.
+White vinegar in a spray bottle doesn’t have to be diluted with anything – you can simply pour it right over the mold.
+You can also add a bit of baking soda to the mix.

 And, the vinegar should have anywhere from two-five minutes to sit on the mold or mildew, at which point it can be wiped off with a cloth or sponge.